 There is a common misconception that once you deliver via a C-section, your following deliveries will be cesarean births as well.
 You can deliver your baby vaginally after a previous cesarean delivery.

 However, not all doctors agree to this birth plan.
-So, if you are keen on a VBAC, it is important to discuss it with your doctor and choose a doctor who is experienced in such deliveries.
-The reason why many women or doctors don’t opt for a VBAC is the risk of a uterine rupture.
+So, it is best to consider the factors that affect a VBAC delivery with your doctor and choose a doctor who is experienced in such deliveries.
+The reason why many women or doctors don’t opt for a VBAC is the risk of a uterine rupture (10).

 It is common knowledge that labor can put a lot of pressure on your uterus, especially when you are pushing your baby out.
 In a VBAC, there is a risk of your C-section scar opening up.
 This can happen if the pressure is too much, your baby is bigger or the incision was not done the ideal way.